ok-amba/default-ok-charts/charts/legend-deployment/README.md

         - secretKey: "key1"
           refName: "remote-secret-ref1"

-      secretRefEnvironment:
-      - name: "environment-variable-name1"
-        secret: "kubernetes-secret-name1"
-        key: "key1"
 ```
-In this case the secret in the remote store should be named `SecretName__refName` e. g. `kubernetes-secret-name1__key1`. e. g.the output will then be kubernetes secret with name `kubernetes-secret-name1` with key `key1`.
+In this case the secret in the remote store should be named `SecretName__secretKey` e. g. `kubernetes-secret-name1__key1`. e. g.the output will then be kubernetes secret with name `kubernetes-secret-name1` with key `key1`.
 This is a limitation of the remote store not being able to contain multiple keys and naming conventions for a given kubernetes secret.
-The secret can then be referenced using `secretRefEnvironment` to inject the secret as an environment variable.
+The secret is automatically referenced as an environment variable with the refName so that an environment variable is created with name e. g. `remote-secret-ref1`.